syrkis/miiii/paper/main.typ

 However, inspecting when generalization happens, and when significant frequencies appear in the neuron space, we see that frequencies appear AFTER generalization.
 This could be an indication that there exists another phase after grokking in the case of multi task learning, i.e. task circuit merging.
 A sort of syzygy of circuits.

+A limitation of the work is that inspite of increasing model size and epoch count for $cal(T)_"miiii"$ compared to that used of #cite(<nanda2023>, form:"prose"), the late stage circuit merger is only subtley visible (could be solved by increasing epoch count an order of magnitude, but is computationally intractable with the resources used to run the experiemnts of this paper.).

 = Further work

+A logical next step would be to further explore post grokking phase transitions, and todo so for bigger models, on tasks where such phase transtions could be expected to exists: i.e. tasks that involve the repeasted use of the same functions, were they to be implemented functionally.

 Several promising directions emerge from this work.
 First, our observation that circuits developed for initial tasks are later reused suggests a novel approach to accelerating learning: by identifying and amplifying these emergent circuits early in training, we might extend #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s gradient-based acceleration techniques.
 While their method amplifies slow-moving components of the gradient signal uniformly, targeted amplification of specific emerging circuits could provide even greater speedups.

 // Second, the relationship between model capacity and prime size remains unexplored.
 How does a model trained on remainders modulo primes less than $p$ perform when tested on primes less than some larger $q$?
 This question connects to fundamental issues in neural network generalization and could provide insights into how these models encode mathematical concepts.

+Would be cool to remove the attention path entirely, and test with pure MLP.

 Second, the choice between predicting remainders versus binary divisibility presents an interesting trade-off.
 While remainder prediction requires more output neurons, it might provide richer gradient signals during training.
 A systematic comparison of these approaches could yield practical insights for training mathematical neural networks.